DuarteSJ/NoteIST/REPORT.md

 1. **Encryption**:
    - Files are parsed to extract sensitive fields (title and note).
    - Sensitive fields are encrypted using AES-CBC with a randomly generated IV.
-   - Sensible encrypted data will be concatenated and computed in order to generate and hmac.
+   - Sensible encrypted data will be concatenated and computed in order to generate and hmac (hmac  is computed using the encrypted data in order to avoid having to decrypt to check integrity)
-   - The hmac and the randomly generated IV is stored in the file.
+   - The hmac and the randomly generated IV are stored in the file.

 2. **Decryption and Verification**:
-   - The encrypted sensible fields are concatenated and the hmac of them is computed.
+   - The encrypted sensible fields are concatenated and their hmac is computed.
-   - The computed hmac is compared to the stored file hmac to check integrity.
+   - The computed hmac is compared to the stored file's hmac so as to to check for integrity.
-   - If the integrity check passes means there was no tampering and encrypted fields are decrypted.
+   - If the integrity check passes, it means that there was no tampering and encrypted fields are decrypted.

 **Challenges and Solutions**:
-#TODO:
-Talvez dizer que nao nos conseguiamos decidir no algoritmo a usar
+#TODO: queremos meter aqui alguma merda?

 1. **Challenge**: Handling missing fields or corrupted files.
    - **Solution**: Validation checks and exception handling were added to identify and handle malformed inputs gracefully.
-2. **Challenge**: Key management during encryption and decryption.
-   - **Solution**: Keys are stored separately, and a secure key parsing method ensures compatibility across operations.

 **Example of Library Usage:**